keunwoochoi/residual_block_keras/readme.md

  * add average pooling
  * and add the final output layer.

+There are some changes on the block, which you can easily detect.
+Such as...
+ * I put `1x1` convolution, as one of the things tested on the [original article](http://arxiv.org/abs/1512.03385) to extend the `num_feature_map`.
+There are simpler solution in the paper - which is just pad zeros, and worked well, FYI.
+ * The block is updated according to the authors' new paper, [Identity Mappings in Deep Residual Networks](http://arxiv.org/abs/1603.05027).

 I had this result:
 ```
 Train on 60000 samples, validate on 10000 samples